-Since I am asked often where the soundpost should be here a short introduction regarding this crucial matter.
+Since I am often asked where the soundpost should be, here a short introduction regarding this crucial matter.
 Before we come to the position itself, I have to point out that the soundpost is actually not a single part which can make its duty all by itself.

 The soundpost blocks in a certain point of view the treble side bridge foot on the top.
 In that way the bass side can move quicker up and down, around the treble soundpost side.

 But if the soundpost is too close to the bridge foot the sound becomes too strong on the first and second string and if it is too far away it looses the core of the instrument sound.

 So I hope that you can somehow imagine the sideways rolling or twisting vibration movement of the bridge.
 Of course a bridge moves actually in all sides.

 It can be rather described as a stable point on a vibrating instrument.
 Its position determines an exact position where the bridge which has been solicited from the bow vibrates around that specific position.